Sebastianhju/Runeterra-5e/Runes.md

 ## Lesser Runes
 ### Cheap Shot <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/CheapShot.png" Align=left width=7% height=7%>

-Whenever you damage a creature, you can choose to deal 1d8 extra force damage for every negative status effect they have.
-Once used, this effect cannot be used again until 30 seconds has passed.
+Once a turn when you damage a creature, you can choose to deal 1d8 extra force damage for every negative status effect they have.
+Once used, this effect cannot be used again until 18 seconds has passed.

 ---
 ### Taste of Blood <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/GreenTerror_TasteOfBlood.png" Align=left width=7% height=7%>

-Whenever you damage a creature, you can choose to heal an amount equal to four times your proficiency bonus.
-Once used, this effect cannot be used again until 30 seconds has passed.
+Once a turn you damage a creature, you can choose to heal an amount equal to four times your proficiency bonus.
+Once used, this effect cannot be used again until 24 seconds has passed.

 ---
 ### Sudden Impact <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/SuddenImpact.png" Align=left width=7% height=7%>

-Whenever you leave invisibility, dash, blink or teleport your next damaging attack deals 2d6 additional force damage and ignores all resistances.
+Once a turn when you are invisible, hidden, dash, blink or teleport your next damaging attack deals 2d6 additional force damage and ignores all resistances.
+Once used, this effect cannot be used again until 18 seconds has passed.

 The damage increases by 1d6 at level 5, 9 13 and 17.